01Learn to Play a Musical Instrument

 11Pick One Physical Feat and Work Toward It

 Perhaps you’ve always wanted to be able to do a push-up or pull-up, but you think it’s too late.
 It’s not!
 Whether it be a yoga class, learning to swim, or riding your bike across your state, there is no better time to start than now.
 Your body is amazingly adaptable if you’ll just give it the chance.
 Physical fitness is a perfect item to add to a budget conscious bucket list.
-Not sure where to start?
-Try Exercise for Beginners.

-Making the Most of Your Time and Money
+How to Make the Most of Your Time and Money

 Want to create a bucket list but feel like you don’t have the funds you’ll need to tackle the items on your list?
 Don’t let that stop you.
 That’s not what bucket lists are all about anyway.
 They’re about possibilities and adventures.
 You can create a bucket list on a budget.
 Start with this list of free, or almost free, bucket list ideas.